-The Iran Sanctions Act (ISA), originally called the Iran-Libya Sanctions Act (ILSA), was introduced during a tightening of U.S. sanctions on Iran during the Clinton Administration.
+The Iran Sanctions Act (ISA), originally called the Iran-Libya Sanctions Act (ILSA), was enacted in a context of tightening U.S. sanctions on Iran during the Clinton Administration.
 In response to Iran's stepped up nuclear program and its support to terrorist organizations such as Hizbollah, Hamas, and Palestine Islamic Jihad, President Clinton issued Executive Order 12959 (May 6, 1995), banning U.S. trade with and investment in Iran.
-The rationale was that these sanctions would curb the strategic threat from Iran by hindering its ability to modernize its key petroleum sector, which generates about 20% of Iran's GDP.
-Iran's onshore oil fields, as well as its oil industry infrastructure, are aging and need substantial investment, and its large natural gas resources (940 trillion cubic feet, exceeded only by Russia) were un-developed when ISA was first considered.
+The rationale was that these sanctions would curb the strategic threat from Iran by hindering its attempts to modernize its petroleum sector, which generates about 20% of Iran's GDP.
+Iran's onshore oil fields, as well as its oil industry infrastructure, are aging and need substantial investment, and its large natural gas resources (940 trillion cubic feet, exceeded only by Russia) were undeveloped when ISA was first considered.